calpoly-iandunn/csc471/assignments/final.md

 ## Project

+You will be doing an in class 5 minute presentation of your project – demonstrating the accomplishments of your project to your peers and the professor.
 Please note that you will need to submit the source code, executable, and relevant data related to your final project to Github Classroom before the scheduled final time.

 In addition, you will need to submit a webpage documenting your project (include project description, results images, and references on the webpage).
-All of these will be due the day of the final project presentations and will be turned in via Github Classroom.
+The website will be due by Friday of finals week and will be turned in via Github Classroom.

-You will be doing an in class 5 minute presentation of your project – demonstrating the accomplishments of your project to your peers and the professor.
+Your final project can be in one of the following formats:

+- `.html` and `.css`
+- A [jekyll](https://jekyllrb.com/) site that can be deployed to [github-pages](https://pages.github.com/)

+Note that if you turn in simply github-flavored markdown files (different from a jekyll site), I will not be able to render it nicely (it will be unstyled Times New Roman on a white background).

+---

 Projects will be classified as: easy, medium or hard.
 An easy project can earn at most 90 points, a medium project can earn at most 100 points, a hard project can earn 110 points.